From 1619 to the American Civil Rights Movement to Today

 This collection brings together the New York Times Podcast 1619 (Episode 1, "The Fight for a True Democracy") and Smithsonian resources to support my 7th graders as we begin our unit on the American Civil Rights Movement.
 Later in the unit, the students will read March, a graphic novel based on the experience of Congressman John Lewis during the Civil Rights Movement.
 In order for the students to understand why the Civil Rights Movement was necessary, they must first understand the history that led to it.
 This collection does not, by any means, provide a complete or comprehensive history.
 The podcast provides an historical overview and will serve as a jumping off point for further research.
 The visual artwork, poetry, articles, and films included at the end serve to provide additional perspectives and opportunities for exploration.
 The students will develop their own research questions inspired by the thinking they've done throughout this collection and may use the additional resources provided to begin their independent research.
 A PowerPoint lesson on developing research questions is included.

-The collection is organized into five lessons, each following the same structure: Students will listen to a portion of the podcast and use Think, Puzzle, Explore to document their thinking and record questions for further research.
-They will also explore a piece of visual art using Ten Times Two and Unveiling Stories.
+The collection is organized into six lessons.
+The first five follow the same structure: students will explore a piece of visual art using Ten Times Two and Unveiling Stories, using the handout to record their ideas.
+Students will then listen to a portion of the podcast and use Think, Puzzle, Explore to document their thinking and record questions for further research.
+After listening to the podcast, they will return to their Unveiling Stories handout and add any new thinking.
 The sixth lesson brings the students from history to the present and asks them to consider the 2014 artwork New Age of Slavery by Patrick Campbell using Ten Times Two and Unveiling Stories.
+They will also listen to an NPR report on Black Lives Matter.
+Following the same format as previous lessons, they will document their thinking and questions about what they've heard using the Think, Puzzle, Explore handout and then return to their Unveiling Stories handout to add new ideas.